harlinhayley/ClimateDataJam/README.md

 ## **The Social Strcuture Drivers (SSDs): Towards a new approach to climate and ecological projections**

 ## Two goals of this project
-- Offer a new approach to projecting the impact of human behavior upon climate and ecology.
+- Offer a more ethical and accurate approach to projecting the impact of human behavior upon climate and ecology.
 - To create an approach that does not use the broken "population" "GDP" and "urbanization" metrics that can be found in current leading approaches.

 ## Three Proposed Alternative "Social Structure Driver" Metrics for Climate Scenarios Modeling: